A Brief History of Aquatic Herbicide Use

 Testing for registration of aquatic herbicides is much more stringent than that for terrestrial herbicides.
 Regulations often require additional testing and registration for additional uses.
 For example, in addition to the registration for aquatic weed control, diquat has a Food and Drug Administration registration for treatment of fish parasites in fish hatcheries.

-During this period, the lack of a funded, sustained and organized management plan often resulted in weed problems becoming massive in size and scope before action was taken.
+During this period, the lack of a funded, sustained and organized management strategy often resulted in weed problems becoming massive in size and scope before action was taken.
 Aerial spraying of thousand-acre water hyacinth infestations was not uncommon in the southeastern United States, including Florida.
-This large scale spraying periodically lead to reduced oxygen in the water and subsequent fish kills.
+Allowing the accumulation of large masses of invasive plants like water hyacinth has significant impacts on habitat and dissolved oxygen in the water.
+Dense rafts of floating plants exclude light and seal off the recharge by atmospheric oxygen.
+Subsequent large-scale herbicide spraying reduced already low oxygen levels in the water, periodically leading to fish kills.

 Although aquatic herbicides enabled more economical and efficient weed management, large scale use and public concern about potential environmental and human health problems prompted state and federal regulatory officials to more closely monitor aquatic plant management programs, demand additional testing for safety, and to support additional research.